mlarocca/jsgraphs/README.md

 [![Language grade: JavaScript](https://img.shields.io/lgtm/grade/javascript/g/mlarocca/jsgraphs.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/mlarocca/jsgraphs/context:javascript)
 [![Total alerts](https://img.shields.io/lgtm/alerts/g/mlarocca/jsgraphs.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/mlarocca/jsgraphs/alerts/)

-A lightweight library to model graphs, run graphs' algorithms, and display them on screen.
+A lightweight library to model graphs, run graphs algorithms, and display them on screen.

-You can use this library to create arbitrary graphs and run [**algorithms**](./readme/tutorial.md#graph-algorithms) and transformations on it, or just use it for [**visualization**](./readme/tutorial.md#embedding), importing graphs or even embeddings created in other languages/platforms and serialized using _JSON_.
+You can use this library to create arbitrarily complex graphs and run [**algorithms**](./readme/tutorial.md#graph-algorithms) and transformations on them, or just use it for [**visualization**](./readme/tutorial.md#embedding), importing graphs or even embeddings created in other languages/platforms and serialized using _JSON_.

 Graphs can be embedded in the plane, vertices can be positioned arbitrarily, and both vertices and edges can be styled individually.